simonw/llm/docs/help.md

 Commands:
   prompt*    Execute a prompt
-  aliases    Manage model aliases install    Install packages from PyPI into the same environment as LLM keys       Manage stored API keys for different models logs       Tools for exploring logged prompts and responses
+  aliases    Manage model aliases embed      Embed text and store or return the result install    Install packages from PyPI into the same environment as LLM keys       Manage stored API keys for different models logs       Tools for exploring logged prompts and responses